mirumee/ariadne-website/docs/unions.md

 }
 ```

 Your union will also need a special resolver called a *type resolver*.
-This resolver will we called with an object returned from a field resolver and the current context.
+This resolver will be called with an object returned from a field resolver and the current context.
 It should return a string containing the name of a GraphQL type, or `None` if the received type is incorrect:

 ```python